regen-network/regen-ledger/specs/README.md

 ## ADR

-Architecture decisions are made during the development process by contributors while fixing bugs, implementing features, or making other improvements and recorded for reference.
+Architecture decisions are made during the development process while fixing bugs, implementing features, or making other improvements and are recorded for reference.

 See [ADR Overview](./adrs) for more information.